Compiling applications in Puhti

 Building MPI applications

-There are currently three MPI environments available: hpcx-mpi, mpich, and intel-mpi.
+There are currently two MPI environments available: hpcx-mpi and intel-mpi.
 The default is hpcx-mpi, which is also recommended to begin with.

 If hpcx-mpi is incompatible with your application or delivers insufficient performance,